 3. Are requests bound by certain time constraints?

 I’m really talking expiration time here.
-A report on your last round of donations will eventually become outdated from the time you work on a request to when you deliver on it.
+For ex. a report on your last round of donations will become obsolete once a certain amount of time has passed.
 Be sensitive to time’s role in these kinds of situations, and try to augment your process to account for those variables.

 4. Which aspects of a request are non-negotiable?

 There will inevitably come a time when someone asks for something that is just wrong, for whatever reason!
 As the keeper of your work, you need to decide which aspects of a request can be negotiated, and which can’t.

 For my role, data integrity is everything.
 If I get a request from staff that puts our data at risk, or calls its reliability into question, it’s a no-go.
 But that doesn’t mean I won’t try to find a more appropriate solution, because that’s just what being a database manager is!

 By this point, you should have a good sense of what it takes to fill a request and how to set the stage for staff.